 - The number of repetitions needed for a dog breed to learn a new command.
 The fewer repetitions required meant a more intelligent dog breed.

 - The success rate (%) that a dog breed will understand and obey a known command on the first attempt.
 Dog breeds with a higher success rate were ranked higher for canine intelligence.

-Not all dog breeds that were assessed made Coren’s final intelligence rankings.
-Only dog breeds that received at least 100 responses were qualified.
-In addition, only North American recognized dog breeds participated in the trials.
+However, not all dog breeds that were assessed made Coren’s final intelligence rankings.
+In fact, only dog breeds that received at least 100 responses qualified for Coren’s intelligence list.
+Those with less than 100 responses didn’t have enough data.

 How the Poodle Performed